 Outsourcing server-side development is a sound decision in many cases: Backend-as-a-Service (BaaS) can bring quite a few business benefits.
-“When using BaaS, developers can concentrate on the business logic and only work on the parts that make money, without bothering with the tech underlayers,” explains Acropolium’s CEO Oleksii Glib.
+“When using BaaS, developers can concentrate on the business logic and only work on the parts that make money, without bothering with the tech underlayers,” explains Acropolium’s Founder Oleksii Glib.

 The popularity of BaaS has led to many serverless backend providers popping out on the market.
 But even though they have similar features, the offerings still differ from vendor to vendor.
 So allow Acropolium to help you shortlist BaaS vendors and find the perfect match for your project.